-Waters, the father of modern Chicago blues, was a major inspiration to several generations of blues artists—including most of the key players in the British blues explosion of the Sixties.
-He also helped define blues for the latter part of the 21st century—an impact felt in a host of other genres including rock, R&B, folk and country.
+Waters, the father of modern Chicago blues, was a major inspiration to several generations of musicians—including most of the key players in the British blues explosion of the Sixties.
+He also helped define blues for the latter part of the 20th century—an impact felt in a host of other genres including rock, R&B, folk and country.

-We’ve decided to celebrate his birthday by gathering up what we feel are 10 of the best covers of his songs by a host of artists.
+We’ve decided to celebrate his birthday by gathering up what we feel are 10 of the finest covers of his songs by a host of artists.
 You'll notice Eric Clapton's guitar work appears twice in the list.
 Hey, I like Clapton.
-Enjoy!

-And if you'd like to recommend another song, please do!
-I don't mind making this a "Top 11" list!
+If you'd like to recommend another song or two, please do!
+I don't mind making this a "Top 12" list.
 UPDATE: Johnny Winter's version of "Rock Me Baby" has grabbed the Number 11 spot.

 Led Zeppelin, "You Shook Me"